stuartemiddleton/floraguard_crawler/README.md

 - [Git](https://github.com/git-guides/install-git)
 - [Anaconda](https://www.anaconda.com/download)
 - [Python - If python not available on your computer](https://www.python.org/)
+  - The version of python is recommended to be the latest stable version.
+If in doubt, recommended version: **3.9+**.

 ### Quick Installation for prerequisites

-1) Install java and git to default locations (they will setup environment variables automatically)
+1) Install java, git and python (if previously not installed) to default locations (they will setup environment variables automatically)
 2) Install ant to a known location e.g. c:\ant
 3) Install anaconda to a known location e.g. c:\conda
 4) WIN10 powershell - set environment variables for Apache ant and Anaconda using following commands (avoiding need for admin rights)